llooker/hca_fetal_heart_rate_monitoring/z_sql_scripts/sql_create_discrete_events.md

 CREATE OR REPLACE TABLE `hca-data-sandbox.fetal_heartrate.rules_classify_5_summary_table` AS SELECT
     a.*
+# Create an array that has the last hour of measurements (in case you want to measure % values at Bradycardia or Tachycardia
-  , ARRAY_AGG(struct(a.measurement_timestamp, a.value)) OVER (PARTITION BY a.subjectid, a.datatype ORDER BY a.measurement_timestamp ROWS BETWEEN 120 PRECEDING AND 0 FOLLOWING) as measurements_last_10_min
+  , ARRAY_AGG(struct(a.measurement_timestamp, a.fhr_value)) OVER (PARTITION BY a.subjectid ORDER BY a.measurement_timestamp ROWS BETWEEN 720 PRECEDING AND 0 FOLLOWING) as measurements_last_60_min
+# Create an array of structs with a row for every deceleration in the past hour
   , ARRAY_AGG(
       struct(
           b.deceleration_start_time